stefanomartins91/stefanomartins91/README.md

 <h1>Hi 👋, I'm Stefano Martins!</h1>
-<h3>I'm a Junior Full Stack Developer with a background in business management area.
-Recently graduated from em Le Wagon Web Development Bootcamp , transitioning into the technology field!</h3>
+<h3>I'm a Junior Full Stack Developer with a background in business management area. <p>
+    Recently graduated from em Le Wagon Web Development Bootcamp , transitioning into the technology field!</p></h3>

 - 🌱 I’m currently learning **SQL.
 After that, I'm planning on starting a Python course.**

 - 💬 Ask me about **whatever!
 From music to movies, to life in other planets and even after death, I love to have deep conversations!**

-- 📫 How to reach me **stefano.rcastilho@gmail.com**
+- 📫 How to reach me :**stefano.rcastilho@gmail.com**

-- ⚡ Fun fact **I have a comercial pilot license, and over 180h logged as a pilot!
+- ⚡ Fun fact: **I have a comercial pilot license , and over 180h logged as a pilot!
 Question, what do you think is harder?
 Coding, or flying an airplane?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">